RDIL/factorygirl/README.md

 Factory accepts 2 parameters:

-1. A function that handles customization based on traits
+1. A function that creates the "base" (marker 1)
-2. A function that creates the "base"
+2. A function that handles customization based on traits. (marker 2)

 Here's an API example for an imaginary web portal for a library.